What Won’t a Home Inspector Do?

 10. Home inspectors don’t give home decorating advice

 This should go without saying, but a home inspector is a building professional, not an interior designer.
-Still, you’d be surprised how many people ask what it might cost to remove a wall for an open concept kitchen or whether a bay window is outdated.
+Still, you’d be surprised how many people ask what it might cost to remove a wall for an open-concept kitchen or whether a bay window is outdated.
 It’s not that your inspector doesn’t have opinions — they probably do!
 It’s just that taste is personal, and they’re not being paid to spitball design plans.
 (No matter what HGTV would have you believe.)

-Looking for more helpful tips?
+Are you looking for more helpful tips?
 HomeGauge is here for you, whether you’re a new home buyer or thinking about pivoting to a career as a home inspector.
 Find out more by visiting our Learning Center today!

 Subscribe For Updates

-Sign up to get the latest HomeGauge news, learning articles, and announcements sent directly to your email inbox.
+Sign up to get the latest HomeGauge news, articles, and announcements sent directly to your email inbox.